-We were warned about the epic heat in the coastal deserts of the Guajira Peninsula heading to Cabo de la Vela and the most northerly point in all of South America.
-However, we couldn’t resist the pull of the ocean, (mostly) deserted beaches and the distinct culture of the local Wayuu people.
-Egged on by George and Teresa, whom we were traveling with after having successfully shared the cost and hassle of shipping our trucks together from Panama to Colombia, our two truck road trip desert convoy traveled northeast from Minca.
-Our journey included a slight wrong turn, destructively bad roads and wandering through criss-crossing desert tracks at night.
-In return we got beach camping, kiteboarding and the biggest grasshoppers we’ve ever seen.
+We were warned about the epic heat in the coastal deserts of the Guajira Peninsula heading to Cabo de la Vela, Colombia and the most northerly point in all of South America.
+However, we couldn’t resist the pull of the ocean, (mostly) deserted beaches, the distinct culture of the local Wayuu people, and the famous kiteboarding.

 Getting to the Guajira